hull-ships/hull-login/README.md

 ### Configuration

 - Go to the Hull Dashboard, Create a Platform with URL you will use to demo your ship.
-For instance, this ship is hosted at `http://hull-ships.github.io/hull-login`.
+For instance, this ship is hosted at `http://hull-ships.github.io/hull-ship-boilerplate`.
 - Copy the snippet, paste in `index.html`
-- In the dashboard, click `Ships > Add Ship > From URL`.
+- In the Platform customization screen, click `Add Ship > New Ship > Hull Ship Boilerplate`
-- Enter the url of the `manifest.json` (it must be publicly accessible), give a name to your ship
+- Go to the `Advanced` tab, and input the URLs to your ship so that Hull can access the `manifest.json`.
+Save

 ### Developing